mikeunge/portfolio/README.md

 > This is the "main" repository for my portfolio website.

 Because I want to deploy to [mikeunge.github.io](https://github.com/mikeunge/mikeunge.github.io) I need to build static files, this repo holds the _actual_ portfolio code seen on [mikeunge.github.io](https://mikeunge.github.io).

+If there are any changes in _main_ a Github workflow will be triggered, building an pushing the static content to [github.com/mikeunge/mikeunge.github.io](https;//github.com/mikeunge/mikeunge.github.io).